pl3onasm/AADS/algorithms/graphs/APSP-transitive-closure/README.md

 ## ${\color{darkseagreen}\text{Note}}$

 The book CLRS always includes the edge $(i,i)$ in the graph, which is why the diagonal of the matrix is always 1.
-This is a (common) practice, but it is not necessary for the algorithm to work correctly and can be easily changed if so desired.
+Technically, this is taking the reflexive-transitive closure of the graph.
+If we are only interested in the transitive closure, this can be done by initializing the matrix accordingly.